Incendo/cloud/cloud-minecraft/README.md

 and the `backwardsMapper` does the opposite.

-In the case that you don't need a custom sender type, you can use the helper method `FabricCommandManager.createNative(yourExecutionCoordinator)` instead, which will create a command manager that works directly with `ServerCommandSource`s.
+In the case that you don't need a custom sender type, you can use the helper method `QuiltCommandManager.createNative(yourExecutionCoordinator)` instead, which will create a command manager that works directly with `ServerCommandSource`s.